ibm-cloud-docs/solution-tutorials/mean-stack.md

 ## Objectives

 - Create and run a starter Node.js app locally
-- Create a Compose for MongoDB database on Bluemix
+- Create a MongoDB database on the IBM cloud
-- Deploy the Node.js app to Bluemix
+- Deploy the Node.js app to the cloud
-- Scaling MongoDB Resources
+- Scale MongoDB Resources
 - Monitor application performance

 ## Before you begin